Much of ILP's passion and mission is geared toward helping children learn English ... why is that?

-International Language Programs (ILP for short!) is a non-profit org based out of Utah with opportunities for you to live abroad all over the world with other volunteers and make a big difference.
+International Language Programs (ILP for short!) is a non-profit org based out of Utah with opportunities for college-age volunteers to live abroad all over the world (take a peek at all of our countries) with other American volunteers.

 Ready to volunteer with ILP?
 Apply here!

 So how are you needed?
 Volunteers help by working with cute kids!
-We have a couple different ways you can help.
+We have a couple different ways you can help —Teach English to kids in the classroom or volunteer in orphanages, helping with physical and emotional development.

 Psst!
 Did you know you don't need any experience teaching or in the health field to volunteer with us?
 Sweet!

 When most people think of making a difference and doing a service trip they picture volunteering in an orphanage, building houses for the homeless, or stepping in after a natural disaster.
 All wonderful things.
-Have you ever considered teaching English as a service as well?
+But have you ever considered teaching English as a service as well?

 We have.
-Our volunteer program is highly geared towards service towards sharing the English language through a natural speaker (like you!).
-If you were raised with English as your first language, you have a huge skill to share.
+Our volunteer program is highly geared towards sharing the English language through a natural speaker (like you!).
+If you were raised with English as your first language, you have a sought after skill that can be shared.
 Here's why.

 More Opportunities Come To English Speakers